Posted - April 25, 2013 | Updated August 5, 2015

 J. Edgar Hoover, founder of the FBI, relays the news of the attack on Pearl Harbor.

 Robotman introduces himself to both Dr. Mid-Nite and the Atom, the metal hero also mentions that he isn't wearing armor; he is,in fact, a real robot with a human brain.

 First, the steel door breakdown was totally unnecessary as our three heroes were not in a locked room nor were they trapped in any way.
 Thomas put this in for the sole purpose of demonstrating Robotman's strength.
-And yes, that's a complaint - these may be comics but I still don't like sloppy script details.
 Second, the next panel demonstrates that Robotman is not only strong; those mechanical legs of his make him fast too, which makes perfect sense since that's a mechanical engine inside that metal shell.
 Robotman even mentions he possesses 'several hundred' horsepower.

 In keeping with an introductory issue, the roll call continues.
 Here's Liberty Belle.

 Power : Belt buckle that that ties in with the real Liberty Bell.
 When that historical bell gets rung, Liberty Bell gets an 'adrenal rush' - I love powers that leave lots of room for the dirty-minded.

 Nothing unique, just another DC speedster but I love how he gets those powers.
 Wait a minute, he is unique - unlike the other speedsters, he can fly.

 That's right, he recites a mathematical formula and he goes from Johnny Chambers to Johnny Quick.
 Absolutely fun don't you think?